bparanj/crystal/computer/electronics/design/rc-circuit.md

    - The time constant (τ) of this circuit is R * C = 1kΩ * 100µF = 0.1 seconds.
    - It takes about 5 time constants (0.5 seconds) to fully charge or discharge the capacitor.

-This simple experiment demonstrates the fundamental behavior of capacitors in DC circuits, including charging, discharging, and the concept of the time constant.
+This simple experiment demonstrates the fundamental behavior of capacitors in DC circuits,  charging, discharging, and the concept of the time constant.

 We can simulate this RC circuit using Python.
 We'll use the NumPy library for numerical calculations and Matplotlib for plotting the results.
 This simulation will show the charging and discharging of the capacitor over time.